mantidproject/mantid/docs/source/concepts/FittingMinimizers.rst

 Which minimizers to use with Mantid
 ===================================

-Below is listed the current recommendations for which minimizers to use with Mantid:
+Below are listed the current recommendations for which minimizers to use with Mantid:

 * By default Mantid uses Levenberg-Marquardt